mobxjs/mobx/docs/refguide/extras.md

-This are utilities exposed by mobx which might come in handy at some point.
+This are utilities exposed by MobX which might come in handy at some point.
 But most probably you won't need them.
 Ever.

 ## SimpleEventEmitter